yttrion/doomnvim/README.md

 # Introduction
 doomnvim is a vim-version of the [doom-emacs](https://github.com/hlissner/doom-emacs) framework.
-It aims to add useful features to stock vim/neovim
+It aims to add useful features to stock neovim

-**doomnvim is still under development.
-Expect missing features and bugs**
+## NOTE
+**doomnvim was made for neovim, it may not work as intended on vim**

 # Features